 Additionally, shipments should be rated twice.
 First when the shipment takes place and second when the invoice arrives.
 The first rating is based on the bill of lading and is done mainly for accruals, but sometimes for other purposes as well like pre-pay and add.
 The second rating is necessary because additional shipment details may become available.
 For example, the carrier may provide additional services such as unloading that were previously unknown.

-The rated shipment record allows for an automated audit of the freight bill when it's presented for payment.
+The rated shipment record allows for an automated freight bill audit when it's presented for payment.
 Invoice amounts are systematically verified against a shipment’s rated amount.

 Invoices that match within specified tolerance limits can be processed for payment without manual intervention.
 Only exception invoices will need further review.
 In reviewing exceptions, you'll quickly discover which of your rate tables are outdated and incomplete and then be able to correct those accordingly.
 Staying on top of this will continue to reduce exception occurrences and improve the quality of your accruals.